 Log monitoring and management are now crucial as organizations adopt more cloud-native technologies, containers, and microservices-based architectures.

-In fact, the global log management market is expected to grow from 1.9 billion in 2020 to $4.1 billion by 2026 according to numerous market research reports.
-Driving this growth is the increasing adoption of hyperscale cloud providers (AWS, Azure, and GCP) and containerized microservices running on Kubernetes.
-The flexibility of these environments also makes them more complex, and brings an exponential increase in the volume, velocity, and variety of logs.
+In fact, the global log management market is expected to grow from $1.9 billion in 2020 to $4.1 billion by 2026, according to numerous market research reports.
+The increasing adoption of hyperscale cloud providers — such as Amazon Web Services (AWS), Microsoft Azure, and Google Cloud Platform (GCP) — as well as containerized microservices are driving this growth.
+But the flexibility of these environments also makes them more complex.
+As such, this complexity brings an exponential increase in the volume, velocity, and variety of logs.

 What are logs?